John Strausbaugh julkinen

 continue reading

-Send us a Text Message.
-Victoria Woodhull, the first female candidate for president of the United States, sat out the election in a jail cell.
-She achieved several firsts for women in America, yet her impact on the women's movement was so controversial, and in the end so negligible, that she's a minor figure in feminist history, but a fascinating o…
+Send us a text Victoria Woodhull, the first female candidate for president of the United States, sat out the election in a jail cell.
+She achieved several firsts for women in America, yet her impact on the women's movement was so controversial, and in the end so negligible, that she's a minor figure in feminist history, but a fascinating one.…

 continue reading